-A courtesy wheelchair is available for visitors attending State Library events and exhibitions.
+A courtesy wheelchair is available for visitors attending Library events and exhibitions.
 Please note that we are unable to provide staff to push wheelchairs.
-To book or make further enquiries, contact the Disabilities Liaison Librarian on 8664 7005 or email email@example.com.
+To book or make further inquiries, contact the Disabilities Liaison Librarian on 8664 7005 or email email@example.com.

 Moving within the Library

 Lifts provide access to the Gateway Zone and Cowen Gallery, Dome Galleries, Redmond Barry Reading Room (except the Mezzanine floor; ask staff for assistance), La Trobe Reading Room and Heritage Collections Reading Room.